husamalhomsi/misk/README.txt

-  eca.h     - library for elementary cellular automata ecma-48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale limits    - print every standard limit in <limits.h>
+  eca.h     - library for elementary cellular automata ecma-48.h - control functions for coded character sets in 7-bit codes getlocale - print the current locale img2doc   - embed an image in a document limits    - print every standard limit in <limits.h>
   midi      - print a table of MIDI note number, notation, and frequency morse     - print arguments as Morse code